“I can’t go back to yesterday

 How do we sustain our goals?

-Everyone must adopt a mindset of continuous improvement—that good is not good enough.
+Everyone must adopt a mindset of getting better—that good is not good enough.
 I have yet to find another way to get there.

 That means we must continually assess progress.
 Try using these four questions to keep the momentum of deep change in motion: